Winter in New

 Know the Symptoms

-experience any of the following symptoms, it may be time to seek help and make
+If you experience any of the following symptoms, it may be time to seek help and make some changes.

 - Feeling depressed for most of the day, nearly every day